Department for European Affairs

 Management of the EEA and Norway Grants, including policy development and negotiation of bilateral agreements with the beneficiary countries.
 Cooperation with the Financial Mechanism Office in Brussels.
 Support for all other sections with country responsibility for EEA and Norway Grants beneficiary countries.
 Represents the Department in and vis-à-vis the Financial Mechanism Committee.
 Responsibility for Poland, the Czech Republic, Slovakia, Slovenia, Austria, Hungary, Romania and Bulgaria.

-Norway’s bilateral relations with Albania, Bosnia and Herzegovina, Croatia, Cyprus, Greece, Macedonia, Montenegro, Serbia and Turkey.
+Norway’s bilateral relations with Albania, Bosnia and Herzegovina, Croatia, Cyprus, Greece, North-Macedonia, Montenegro, Serbia and Turkey.
 Responsible for development cooperation funds to countries eligible for overseas development cooperation (ODA), as well as to Cyprus.
 EU enlargement.
 Energy and security policy.